MujiburRahman1/NeuroSynth/docs/video_script.md

-## NeuroGen – 90‑second friendly video script
+## NeuroSynth – 90‑second friendly video script

 Tone: warm, human, 120–140 wpm.
 Music: light upbeat, fade near Self‑Assessment.

 00:00–00:05 — Title card
-- On‑screen: "NeuroGen – Synthetic Data Dashboard"
+- On‑screen: "NeuroSynth – Synthetic Data Dashboard"
 - Voice: "Hey there!
-NeuroGen is your friendly co‑pilot for privacy‑safe synthetic neurology data—ready in seconds."
+NeuroSynth is your friendly co‑pilot for privacy‑safe synthetic neurology data—ready in seconds."

 00:06–00:15 — Why it matters
 - On‑screen: soft hero shot of the dashboard
 - Voice: "Real patient data is sensitive and hard to access.
 But research needs data now.
-NeuroGen bridges that gap—safe, fast, and helpful."
+NeuroSynth bridges that gap—safe, fast, and helpful."

 00:16–00:28 — Generate in one click
 - On‑screen: choose "Epilepsy", type 10,000, click Generate